Israel approves 184 new settlement homes

 “It is has become evident that Israel has done everything possible to destroy the ongoing negotiations and to provoke violence and extremism throughout the region,” Ashrawi said in a statement.

-Israel says Palestinian refusal to recognize it as a Jewish state is the main stumbling block.
-Palestinian leaders say they recognized Israel in interim peace deals and there is no need for them to recognize its Jewishness.
+Israel says Palestinian refusal to recognize it as a Jewish state - a step Palestinian leaders say was already taken in interim peace deals - is the main stumbling block.

 Har Homa and Pisgat Zeev settlements are in a part of the West Bank that Israel annexed to Jerusalem after capturing the territory in the 1967 Middle East war.
 The annexation was not recognized internationally.